zowe/zowe-chat/CONTRIBUTING.md

 If you forgot to sign off on a commit you can run: `git rebase --exec 'git commit --amend --no-edit --signoff' -i {commit-hash}`.

 If you forgot multiple sign offs you can run: `git rebase --signoff HEAD~X` to sign off the last `X` commits.

+You can set up [this DCO sign off tool](https://github.com/coderanger/dco) to automatically sign off commits.

 ### Commit Messages